Rochester community working to change the pace of violence in 2022

 “I think is going to definitely take a multifaceted approach.
 How do we get in and try to stop those disputes from becoming major issues or people feeling that they have to respond to it in a violent matter?
 By giving them the coping strategies, the counseling resources and supports, being able to model some of that, and it’s going to take modeling from the school and from the community on how do we handle situations before having them resort to violence,” Sheppard said.

-The city of Rochester has seen 6 homicides this year so far.
-The most recent being Monday night’s fatal shooting on Pardee Street.
+The city of Rochester has seen six homicides this year so far.
+Last year there was a total of 81 recorded.